 Combined Baccalaureate/Doctor of Osteopathic Medicine Degree Program (B.S./D.O.)

 New York Institute of Technology offers a combined baccalaureate/doctor of osteopathic medicine degree program to talented, highly motivated students.
-A select number of those who qualify will be admitted to the College of Arts and Sciences at NYIT.
-Upon successful completion of three undergraduate years plus the first year in New York Institute of Technology College of Osteopathic Medicine, the student will receive a Bachelor of Science in life sciences (pre-professional option).
+A select number of those who qualify will be admitted to the College of Arts and Sciences at New York Institute of Technology.
+Upon successful completion of three undergraduate years plus the first year at New York Institute of Technology College of Osteopathic Medicine (NYITCOM), the student will receive a Bachelor of Science in Life Sciences (pre-professional option).

-Other seven-year B.S./D.O. programs have been established with the State University of New York (at Geneseo, New Paltz and Old Westbury), the City University of New York (at Hunter College, Lehman College, and Queens College), Arkansas State University; Ouachita Baptist University and the University of Central Arkansas and are available to applicants who meet the application criteria stated above.
+Other seven-year bachelor's degree agreements have been established with the State University of New York (at Geneseo, New Paltz, Plattsburgh, and Old Westbury); the City University of New York (at Hunter College, Lehman College, and Queens College); Adelphi University, Albany College of Pharmacy and Health Sciences; St. John’s University; St. Bonaventure University; Arkansas State University; Ouachita Baptist University; William Baptist College; University of Central Arkansas; and the University of Memphis.
+Students are selected based on the application criteria stated above.
 For further information, contact the Admissions Office of the specific college.